Code-Institute-Submissions/User-Centric-Front-End-Development-Milestone-Project/README  Folder/PROJECTREADME.md

 In addition, if it is not obvious, you should also describe how to run your code locally.

 ## Credits
-Content
-The text for section Y was copied from the Wikipedia article Z

 ## Media Used:
 https://www.offshore-technology.com/news/optical-remote-sensing-provides-ocean-oil-spill-data/